wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Prof. Yphtach Lelkes - for being this limitless repository of academic knowledge, and dispenser of citations-on-the-go.
 Knowing Yph has been like turning on a faucet of research advice - and relevant citations, and I regret not getting to know him earlier than I did.
 Literature reviews are definitely easy when you have Yph on your side.

-Prof. Joe Turow - for always being so incredibly illuminating in every conversation I have had with him - be it, in his office or while waiting for a flight at Prague airport.
+Prof. Joe Turow - for being so illuminating in every conversation I have had with him - be it in his office, his house when he had us all over for lunch, or while waiting for a flight at Prague airport.
 I have learnt so much from him, and I can only aspire to achieve the level of authority in my field that he has achieved in his.
 I would also like to thank him for offering a rare course on the history of media research during my time at Annenberg, a course that has been most helpful for me at a personal level.

 Prof. Michael Delli Carpini - for always taking time out of his extraordinarily busy schedule as the former Dean - to respond to every email no matter how trite, to have in-person meetings, and even go out for lunch!
 He has been a model to emulate when it comes to balancing an incredibly high level of intellect with administrative acumen and personal affability.
 I feel truly thankful for knowing him over the past several years.